haskell/core-libraries-committee/PROPOSALS.md

 - for a simple proposal: whether it has been merged
 - for a multi-phase proposal: whether the next step has been carried out as planned

+### `base`: Bug fixes

+The CLC votes on concrete changes to `base` and not designs.
+If a change to `base` has been accepted but is later found to be faulty in implementation or design fixing it will require its own CLC proposal.

+Similarly fixes to existing bugs, no matter how trivial, will require a CLC proposal.
+This reduces the risk of bug fixes having unintended consequences.

 ## The "when"